-- NEW: At least 13 soldiers and paramilitary personnel are killed in the attack
+- At least 13 soldiers and paramilitary personnel are killed in the attack

 - The Pakistani Taliban claims responsibility for the attack